Swizec/react-d3-workshop/src/pages/2-your-first-component.md

 ## Practical exercise

-Build a placeholder `<Ticket />` component.
+Build a placeholder `<RickQuotes />` component.

 # State, Props, and Unidirectional data flow

 When you're building apps with React, you want to make sure information always flows in one direction.
-You should always have a single source of truth, which sends information down to components via props, and accepts updates through callbacks or global actions.
+You should have a single source of truth, which sends information down to components via props, and accepts updates through callbacks or global actions.

 More on that later.